extreme-tech-seminar/extreme-tech-seminar.github.io/extreme-tech-seminar-announcement.md

 A regular meeting to systematically study technology topics using significant works in the field as a guide.

-Spefically we want to start the Tech Seminar with a study of one of the most influential computer-science texts _Structure and Interpretation of Computer Programs_ by Abelson, Sussman, and Sussman commonly known as [SICP](http://mitpress.mit.edu/sicp/)
+Specifically we want to start the Tech Seminar with a study of one of the most influential computer-science texts _Structure and Interpretation of Computer Programs_ by Abelson, Sussman, and Sussman commonly known as [SICP](http://mitpress.mit.edu/sicp/)

 Each session will be a discussion led and moderated by someone, but it will be most valuable if everyone actively participates.
 The title [seminar](http://en.wikipedia.org/wiki/Seminar) was chosen based on the description on Wikipedia which fits our idea of how this should go.